'Dancing With The Stars' Voting Phone Numbers: Vote Online Or By Phone For Your Favorite #DWTS Season 25 Couples

 Fans can vote for their favorite Dancing with the Stars Season 25 couple by dialing one of the toll-free phone numbers below.
 If you prefer to vote online, you will have to register with your email or login with your Facebook account.

 Residents of the United States or Puerto Rico can place their votes on ABC.com.
 Residents of the United States and Canada can vote on ABC’s official Dancing with the Stars Facebook page.
-You must be at least 18 years old to vote online.
+You must be at least 18-years-old to vote online.

 DWTS Season 25 voting phone numbers